Mature Masculine

 The Artist's creativity depends on solitude.
 The capacity to receive and develop ideas requires inner space.
 Without it, inspiration withers.

-In solitude, you can hear the quieter voices—the half-formed intuitions, the subtle promptings, the images that arise unbidden.
-These need silence to be noticed.
-Ideas ripen in the rich ground of stillness.
+In solitude, we can hear the quieter voices—half-formed intuitions and images that arise on their own.
+These need space to be noticed.
+Ideas ripen in the rich ground of stillness, where nothing competes for our attention.

 Solitude and Self-Knowledge